-As discussed in Section 3.0 above, there is significant evidence of the name "Sebastopol Hills" being used for the area covering the hills south and west of the City of Sebastopol.
+As discussed in Section 3.0 Name Evidence above, there is significant evidence that the name "Sebastopol Hills" was used for the area covering the hills south and west of the City of Sebastopol.
 Further, there is ubiquitous evidence of the term "Sebastopol Hills" being used to define the specific area within the boundaries presented in the petition.